 Seven Acres Country Park

-We delivered access and habitat improvements to the picturesque Bolton country park, by constructing new paths and steps, kissing gate and enhancement of wetland habitat.
+We delivered access and habitat improvements to this picturesque Bolton country park by constructing new paths and steps, installing kissing gates and enhancing the wetland habitat.

 The Hive at Moss Bank Park